-The allegations in the complaints are generally that through the officers named in the complaints, we violated the federal securities laws by failing to disclose or misrepresenting C-BASS's liquidity, the impairment of our investment in C-BASS, the inadequacy of our loss reserves and that we were not adequately capitalized.
-The collective time period covered by these lawsuits begins on October 12, 2006 and ends on February 12, 2008.
-The complaints seek damages based on purchases of our stock during this time period at prices that were allegedly inflated as a result of the purported misstatements and omissions.
-With limited exceptions, our bylaws provide that our officers are entitled to indemnification from us for claims against them of the type alleged in the complaints.
-We believe, among other things, that the allegations in the complaints are not sufficient to prevent their dismissal and intend to defend against them vigorously.
+On October 28, 2008, a purported stockholder class action lawsuit, Fulton County Employees' Retirement System v.
+MGIC Investment Corporation, was filed against us, several of our officers and an officer of Credit-Based Asset Servicing and Securitization LLC in the U.S. District Court for the Eastern District of Wisconsin.
+The allegations in the complaint are generally that through the individuals named in the complaint, we violated the federal securities laws by failing to disclose or misrepresenting C-BASS's business and our business, including information about our underwriting and exposure to subprime mortgages and delinquencies.
+The time period covered by this lawsuit begins on October 12, 2006 and ends on February 12, 2008.
+The complaint seeks damages based on purchases of our stock during this time period at prices that were allegedly inflated as a result of the purported misstatements and omissions.
+Four other purported stockholder class action lawsuits are described in our Form 10-Q for the period ended June 30, 2008.
+With limited exceptions, our bylaws provide that our officers are entitled to indemnification from us for claims against them of the type alleged in the complaints in all of these lawsuits.
+We believe, among other things, that the allegations in these complaints are not sufficient to prevent their dismissal and intend to defend against them vigorously.
 However, we are unable to predict the outcome of these cases or estimate our associated expenses or possible losses.